-View or download this list of reliable blood tests for herpes, from the American Society for Social Heath (ASHA) by clicking here.
+View or download this list of reliable blood tests for herpes, from the American Society for Social Heath (ASHA).

 2) Condoms: These will only help prevent transmission if the area that they cover is the same as the area where you or your partner has outbreaks or asymptomatic shedding.
 In many cases, condoms do not cover the area where the outbreaks or shedding occurs.
 Condoms still may be effective as contraceptives.

 3) Suppressive Therapy: In studies, Acyclovir and Valtrex (a derivative of Acyclovir/Zovirax) taken daily have been shown to greatly reduce the risk of transmission to a non-infected partner.
 In one study, taking Acyclovir daily as suppressive therapy was so effective, that the percent of days that patients were shedding the virus was reduced to less than 1%!
 So suppressive therapy along with the regular and proper use of condoms is highly effective in reducing your risk of transmitting herpes to a non-infected partner.
 Read about the latest research here –http://depts.washington.edu/herpes/art_treatment.htm